Imágenes de páginas

 Burns's note to Stuart, of April, 1789; "Your polite exculpation of me in your paper was enough," has not hitherto

-been understood.
-It referred to an episode in his connection with the Star, which is expiscated in the new "Chambers" for the first time.
-In March, 1789, Stuart, in the pleasant polemical manner of the day, struck a blow at that eminent Pittite, the Duchess of Gordon, by publishing a set of coarsish verses about her, which, "a correspondent assured him," were from the pen of Burns, describing her Grace's performance at an Edinburgh ball.
+It referred to an been understood. episode in his connection with the Star, which is expiscated in the new "Chambers" for the first time.
+In March, 1789, Stuart, in the pleasant polemical manner of the day, struck a blow at that eminent Pittite, the Duchess of Gordon, by publishing a set of coarsish verses about her, which, “a correspondent asfrom the pen of sured him," were Burns, describing her Grace's performance at an Edinburgh ball.
 Burns hastened to repudiate the whole thing.
 The Gazetteer had copied from the Star a still more disrespectful stanza to the duchess.
 Burns denied the authorship, with heat, in both journals, and it was doubtless for the "exculpation" from "The two most damning crimes of which, as a man and as a poet, I could have been guilty-ingratitude and stupidity," that he thanked Stuart in April.
-Henley and Henderson in "The Centenary Burns," having evidently not pursued their researches far enough, accept the duchess pasquinade as genuine, although internal evidence is convincing against its authenticity. most interesting discovery, however, which Mr. Wallace chronicles in connection with the affair is this note, which the editor of the Gazetteer appends to Burns's letter:
+Henley and Henderson in "The Centenary Burns," having evidently not pursued their researches far enough, accept the duchess pasquinade as genuine, although internal evidence is convincing against its authenticity.
+The most interesting discovery, however, which Mr. Wallace chronicles in connection with the affair is this note, which the editor of the Gazetteer appends to Burns's letter:

 Burns, as everybody knows, hated the Dundases because Robert, the solicitorgeneral, slighted his poem on the death of the lord president.
 We have not here absolute proof that the skit on the gay